 ”.

-3 Under the Public Sector Management Act 1994 the names of departments can be changed.
-At the time of this compilation the former Lands and Surveys Department is called the Department of Land Administration.
+3 Footnote no longer applicable.

 4 Abolished by the Environmental Protection Act 1986 Sch.
 3 cl.
 5.

 5 Under the Conservation and Land Management Act 1984 s.
 151(a) a reference in any written law to the Forests Department is read as a reference to the Department of Conservation and Land Management unless the context is such that it would be incorrect or inappropriate.